Last Updated on

-Google adds this warning message to websites it believes a hacker has changed some of the existing pages or added new spam pages to.
+Google adds this warning message to websites it believes hackers have changed some of the existing pages or added new spam pages.
 Google warns visitors that if they visit the site they could be redirected to spam or malware.

 While you may feel singled out by Google you’re not alone.
-Just do a search for “WordPress hacking statistics” and you’ll see results such as “30,000 web sites hacked a day” and “73% of WordPress site vulnerable to attack”.
+Just do a search for “WordPress hacked statistics” and you’ll see results such as “30,000 web sites hacked a day” and “73% of WordPress sites vulnerable to attack.”
 This is a very real issue website owners are up against.

 A hacked website can not only ruin your own reputation but can also put your visitors at risk if the hacker is using you to access your visitors’ personal details.
 Additionally, a hacked website can take substantial time and resources to fix and make secure again.

-Did you know that we have WordPress security plans to lower your risk of WordPress hacking and provide fast support to fix your website if it ever does get hacked?
-If you’ve been hacked and just need to fix it contact us today!
+Did you know that with WordPress security plans you can significantly lower the risk of having your WordPress hacked.
+Security plans can provide fast support to fix your website if it ever does come under attack.
+If your WordPress has been hacked and you need it fixed ASAP, contact us today!